Ogwashi Ukwu

 Ogwashi Ukwu, sometimes spelt as Ogwashi-Uku, is an Igbo town in Delta State, Nigeria.
 Located west of the state capital Asaba, it is the headquarters for the Local Government Area, Aniocha South.
-The population of Ogwashi-Ukwu is about 50,234..
+The population of Ogwashi-Ukwu is about 200,234..
 However, its number has increased vastly and keeps increasing.
 It is an Anioma region of Delta State which is home to the Igbo-speaking people of Delta State.
 Its natives are the Enuani people, who are predominantly farmers and fishers.
-The villages in Ogwashi-Ukwu include Ikelike (the original inhabitants), Umu Dei, Azungwu, Agidiase, Agidiehe, Ogbe Akwu, Ishekpe, Ogbe Onicha, Ogbe Ubu, Ogbe Ani and Umu-okwe.
+The villages in Ogwashi-Ukwu include Ikelike (the original inhabitants), Umu Dei, Azungwu, Agidiase, Agidiehe, Ogbe Akwu, Ishekpe, Ogbe Onicha, Ogbe Ubu, Ogbe Ahor and Umu-okwe.

+Ogbe Ahor is located in the heart of Ogwashi Uku kingdom and it is founded by Olisagba and the three clans of Ogbe Ahor is made up of three brothers and sons of Olisagba "Umu Olisagba" which are Ogboli, Enyezue and Obaeme. later migration by people from Asaba came in much later and were welcomed by umu Olisagba and today they are known as Ogbe ani. it is officially not part of the Ogwashi ebo itenani.